FLsandell/XGBquinoa/README.md

 <!-- Information about our group -->
 ## Roadmap

-If you are interested in our work you can find more informations [here](https://bvseq.boku.ac.at/).
+If you are interested in our work you can find more informations [here](https://bvseq.boku.ac.at/) and on our [twitter](https://twitter.com/ICBboku).

-We are also on [twitter](https://twitter.com/ICBboku)

 <!-- Cite -->